mighty-gerbils/gerbil/doc/reference/dev/bootstrap.md

 ...
 ```

-And that's it!
+And that’s it!
 Happy Hacking.